11 ways to fix it when incoming phone calls are going straight to voicemail without ringing

 What To Know

-- There are several reasons why your phone calls may be going straight to voicemail.
+• There are several reasons for your phone calls going straight to voicemail.

-If you're missing important phone calls that are sent straight to voicemail, the culprit may be a feature that blocks unknown callers and unsaved numbers.
-Settings like Do Not Disturb or Silence Unknown Callers are problematic when you're waiting for a call from a number outside your contact list, but there are several more things to check if those two settings aren't to blame.
+Why is your phone going straight to voicemail?
+The culprit may be a feature that blocks unknown callers and unsaved numbers.
+Settings like Do Not Disturb or Silence Unknown Callers are problematic, but there are several more things to check if those two settings aren't to blame.
 Here's how to keep calls from going straight to voicemail on your iPhone.

 Jump To: